+Standard 8: Ongoing professional learning for school communities in implicit bias, cultural competence, restorative practices, mental health, and trauma informed care is required of all employees.

+Standard 9: Academic programs, including alternative programs, are accessible and provide opportunities for students to excel.

+Standard 10: A transparent, easily accessible, and unbiased appeals process for discipline decisions is in place and widely communicated to students and families.

+Standard 11: A support system is in place for students specifically affected by a bias-related incident or hate crime at school and in the targeted community.
+That support system addresses the emotional safety, “provide[s] for physical safety, denounce[s] the act in unequivocal terms, and follow[s] through on appropriate consequences for perpetrators.”

 Equity through Leveled Responses to Student Behavior

 A school board has a vested interest in the consistent and the equitable implementation of policy across school sites and varying demographics.
 To ensure greater consistency, some school boards have developed descriptors of student behaviors and prescribed certain minimum and maximum disciplinary actions.
 Others have identified levels of action appropriate for only specified offenses, and many have limited discretion in cases of very serious offenses.
 When school boards create leveled systems for administrators to apply equitable disciplinary responses to student behaviors, they increase the fidelity of implementation of a school division's discipline policy and therefore improve equity.
 The following leveled administrative responses are examples of how school boards can create equitable responses to student behavior.